Gear Up: 4 Essential Light Jackets to Hit the Road

 TECH HOODIE minim gear

-Sure, not technically a jacket but Minim Gear’s The Tech Hoodie is designed to handle inclement weather without hauling the thick coat along.
+Sure, it’s not technically a jacket, but Minim Gear’s The Tech Hoodie is designed to handle inclement weather without hauling the thick coat along.
 Best part?
-It actually offers the comfort of a hoodie which is what these pullovers are all about.
-Add weather protection of a rain shell in a tailored fit make and The Tech Hoodie is an easy choice for long road trips.
-Comprised of 96% polyester, 4% spandex, with a 10,000 mm waterproof rating, at US$120 this might just be the ultimate hoodie you’ll hide from your girlfriend.
+It actually offers the comfort of a hoodie, which is what these pullovers are all about.
+Add weather protection of a rain shell in a tailored fit, making The Tech Hoodie an easy choice for long road trips.
+Comprised of 96% polyester and 4% spandex, with a 10,000 mm waterproof rating, at US$120, this might just be the ultimate hoodie you’ll hide from your girlfriend.